Pop-up Children’s Book Stalls

 - At the heart of the collection are picture books by a talented set of authors and illustrators.
 The intention is that children are introduced to both, as for some children their route into another story might be an illustrator they know and love and not an author.
 This selection of authors and illustrators have been chosen because of the strength of their stories as ones to share both at school and at home, but also because collectively the books they have written open up many possibilities for creating connecting themes.

 - They include picture books and chapter books.
 This is important to the whole idea.
-It opens the possibility for children of different ages and reading abilities to engage in’ book blether’ and recommend books to each other.
+It opens the possibility for children of different ages and reading abilities to engage in’ book talk’ and recommend books to each other.
 It also plants the seeds of future chapter book reads for younger less confident readers.
-I have also deliberately chosen some chapter book stories that are less well known, but which may be for some children be ‘game changers’ the book or books that gets them reading.

 - It encourages all readers (even the most able) to pick up and talk about a picture book as well as a chapter books.

-Find out more to the background of the Reading Pathways ides here
+Find out more to the background of the Reading Pathways idea here

 Reading Pathway books collections #RfpPathways